Alain Ferté

-Alain Serge Ferté (born 8 October 1955 in Falaise, Calvados) is a French professional racing driver.
+Alain Serge Léon Ferté (born 8 October 1955 in Falaise, Calvados) is a French professional racing driver.
 He is the elder brother of Michel Ferté, who was also a professional racing driver.

-Alain Ferté competed five seasons in Formula 3000 1985–1989.
+Ferté competed five seasons in Formula 3000 (1985–1989).
 He won the 1979 French Formula Renault Championship and the 1980 French F3 championship.

+In 1993 and 1994 he raced in the Spanish Touring Car Championship driving a BMW M3 and then a BMW 318iS.
+He finished the 1993 on the third place in the final standing with one victory and 3 podium, while the following year finished second with four victories and four podium.
+In 1994 he also competed in the 24h of Spa arriving second always driving a BMW 318iS.

-He has also competed in GT racing for many years, driving cars such as the Porsche 911 GT1, Toyota MR2-based SARD MC8-R, and Maserati MC12 GT1.
+Ferté has also competed in prototype and GT racing for many years, driving cars such as the Porsche 911 GT1, Toyota MR2-based SARD MC8-R and Maserati MC12 GT1, and entering the 24 Hours of Le Mans fourteen times.
+He set pole position at the 1994 edition driving a Courage C32.

+In 2013, Ferté was named by Autosport as one of the top 50 drivers who never raced in Formula One.

+Ferté racing in Formula 3 at Zandvoort in 1982.